coshinen/blog/pages/quotes.md

 > Sherlock Holmes, BBC SHERLOCK Series 1, Episode 3, The Great Game:
 > * Listen, this is my hard drive, and it only makes sense to put things in there that are useful, REALLY useful.

+> Sherlock Holmes, BBC SHERLOCK Series 1, Episode 2, The Blind Banker:
+> * You want to hide a tree, then a forest is the best place to do it, wouldn't you say?
+People would just walk straight past, not knowing, unable to decipher the message.

 > Sherlock Holmes, BBC SHERLOCK Series 1, Episode 1, A Study in Pink:
 > * Come at once if convenient.
 If inconvenient come anyway.